-- B1 Carry out regular risk assessments of facilities, natural features and general environment. - B2 Carry out reactive tree works to address safety issues. - B3 Provide a proactive response to any misuse of the site. - B4 Continue close liaison between SADC, Sopwell Nunnery Green Space Steering Group (SNGSSG), the local community and local landowners.
+- B1 Carry out regular risk assessments of facilities, natural features and general environment. - B2 Carry out reactive tree works to address safety issues. - B3 Provide a proactive response to any misuse of the site. - B4 Continue close liaison between SADC, stakeholder organisations, the local community and local landowners.